 “As an explanation for this Dutch concept, the picturesque of ugliness is sometimes associated with the Calvinist preoccupation with the temporary, the transient.
 But what interests us most is that these art theorists have attempted to give the practice of Dutch fine art some grounding.
 And thus they found something in common in Dutch art: the strive towards realistic and therefore sometimes ugly representations – in contrast to the academic strive towards classical and universal “fine” representations.”

 One of the most surprising findings, for me, is the role of African science, something that is all too easily overlooked or forgotten.
 Although the perspective of this book cannot truly transcend its own European roots (as Bod, again, admits), the African case proves Bod’s genuine interest in a more global picture.
 In the late 16th century, so-called king’s lists of the North-African historian Manetho, led Joseph Scaliger and others to show that the world must be older than the Bible proclaimed.
-It is just one case of many which show that many important written sources are extant (yet mostly inaccessible still) in this vast continent.
+It is just one among many examples which shows that numerous written sources are extant (yet mostly inaccessible still) in this vast continent.
 Africa’s strong reliance on oral traditions has recently influenced modern scholarship, as it has proven to be as detailed and precise as the preemminent domain of most other sciences: the written word.

 And here is the source that pushed back the first ‘talk’ of overtones several centuries.
 Not on Rens Bod’s own account, though he is also a musicologist, but it shows how well he did his research.